I’m Watching You Breathing In

 “Well?”

 Chey let out a soft sigh.
-They both wore deep, cool shadows and bags beneath their eyes: The blue cast of the dark apartment seemed a melancholy equalizer, indifferent to whatever daylight conflict Kohao was carrying in his tone—so Chey dismissed it, too, and gave himself over to the honesty of midnight.
+They both wore deep, cool shadows and bags beneath their eyes: The blue cast of the dark apartment seemed a melancholy equalizer, indifferent to whatever daylight conflict Kato was carrying in his tone—so Chey dismissed it, too, and gave himself over to the honesty of midnight.

 “‘Key used more heavily than I did, back on the streets,” he said, finally, speaking to his hands in his lap.
 His voice remained night-quiet, his tone sad; “I repressed a lot of my past.
 Anarchy didn’t.
 He used heroin to cope with that.
 Normally, when it starts getting hard to inject into your arms—the veins start collapsing—addicts go for hands, feet.
 Legs.
 You know, the neck is kind of the last place you want to go for.”
 Chey paused and gave a half-shake of his head.